cite-architecture/xcite/README.md

 ## Using, building, testing

 `xcite` can be compiled for both the JVM and ScalaJS using scala versions 2.10, 2.11 or 2.12.
-Binaries for Scala 2.12 available from jcenter.
+Binaries for all three versions are available from jcenter.

 If you are using sbt, include `Resolver.jcenterRepo` in your list of resolvers